FabianRiegsinger/gpt4-clone/README.md

 ## Start application without Docker

-There are two scripts which aid the process of starting the application (frontend and backend) manually. `start_django_backeend.sh` and `start_install_elec_react_frontend.sh`.
+There are four scripts which aid the process of starting the application (frontend and backend) manually depending on the syste you are running on. `start_django_backeend.sh` and `start_install_elec_react_frontend.sh` or its Windows equivalents.
 Before beeing able to use the backend bash script, please ensure to edit the file with the correct OpenAI API key and endpoint:

     export GPT4o_API_KEY=<enter key here>
     export GPT4o_DEPLOYMENT_ENDPOINT=<enter endpoint here>